Energy & Climate Program

 Senior Vice President & Director, Energy & Climate Program

 Kate Gordon leads the Energy & Climate team at Next Generation, developing policies and communications strategies to combat climate change and move the U.S. to a clean energy economy.
-For the past 18 months she has also served as the Executive Director of the Risky Business Project, an initiative to quantify and publicize the economic risks of climate change that is co-chaired by Michael Bloomberg, Hank Paulson, and Tom Steyer.
+She also serves as a Senior Advisor to the Risky Business Project, an initiative to quantify and publicize the economic risks of climate change that is co-chaired by Michael Bloomberg, Hank Paulson, and Tom Steyer.
+Kate was the Executive Director of the project for its first two years.

 Kate has worked on a variety of economic development and social justice issues for more than 15 years, and is regarded as a leader in the national “green jobs” movement.
 She has focused on issues related to clean energy manufacturing, regional economic development in clean energy sectors, and American competitiveness.
 She contributes regularly to the Wall Street Journal as one of the paper's "Energy Experts," blogs for the Huffington Post, and writes a weekly update on California energy and climate news for Next Generation.